solarslurpi/GrowBuddies/docs/snapBuddy.md

-# CamBuddy
+# SnapBuddy

-CamBuddy takes time-lapse images of your plants.
+SnapBuddy takes time-lapse images of your plants.

 - inexpensive, uses ESP32 AI Thinker Cam.
 - lots of coding examples, people using it for this.